phn/pytpm/doc/reference_tpm.rst

 appropriate precession angles as described in the section :ref:`tpm_fk4_fk5_precess_angles`.
 The last parameter, ``sflag`` indicates whether the precession involves transition from or to a non-inertial frame.
-FK4-FK5 and FK5-FK4 precessions invlove the non-inertial FK4 reference frame.
+FK4-FK5 and FK5-FK4 precession involve the non-inertial FK4 reference frame.
 All these are described in the section :ref:`tpm_fk4_fk5_precess_angles`.